-Although most of the national budget data are classified in accordance with the GFS methodology, certain transactions are treated differently:
+Although most of the national budget data are classified according to the GFS methodology, certain transactions are treated differently:

 - In the GFS system, proceeds from the sale of government equity are shown as repayments under the heading "lending minus repayments".
 In the national budget data, these receipts are classified as sources of financing.
-As a result, government's deficit/surplus is not affected by these receipts. - ♦ Repayments of loans previously extended by government for policy purposes are recorded as repayments under the "lending minus repayments" category of the GFS system, but are recorded as revenue in the national budget data. - ◆ Sales of strategic oil supplies by the Strategic Fuel Fund (SFF) are shown as repayments of loans in the GFS system.
+As a result, the government deficit or surplus is not affected by these receipts. - Repayments of loans previously extended by the government for policy purposes are recorded as repayments under the "lending minus repayments" category of the GFS system, but are recorded as revenue in the national budget data.

+- Sales of strategic oil supplies by the Strategic Fuel Fund are shown as repayments of loans in the GFS system.
 In the national budget data, these receipts are shown as sources of financing.
-As a result, government's deficit/surplus is not affected by these receipts. - ◆ Lending by government for policy purposes is recorded under the category "lending minus repayments" in the GFS system, but are included as capital expenditure in the national budget data. - ♦ In the national budget data, the amortisation of zero coupon bonds is treated on an accrual basis.
+As a result, the government deficit or surplus is not affected by these receipts. - Lending by the government for policy purposes is recorded under the category "lending minus repayments" in the GFS system, but is included as capital expenditure in the national budget data. - In the national budget data, the amortisation of zero coupon bonds is treated on an accrual basis.
 In other words, the interest payments and amortisation of the principal are accrued over the maturity of the bond.
 According to the GFS system, which is cash-based, the discount is shown as an interest payment when the bond is redeemed and the remainder of the face value redemption payment is shown as a loan redemption.